Ioannis Papadakis

 Postdoctoral Research Fellow

 Welcome!
-I am a research fellow at the University of Sussex's Economics Department and a researcher at the CITP.
-In 2023, I received a PhD in economics from Queen Mary University of London.
+I am a research fellow at the Economics Department of the University of Sussex, a researcher at the CITP, and a visiting lecturer at the Imperial College Business School.
+In 2023, I received a PhD in economics from the Queen Mary University of London.
 Before coming to London, I received an M.Sc. in Economics from the University of Warwick.
 My research revolves around macro and labour economics.
 I study technical change and globalization, with an emphasis on wage inequality and economic performance.
 Among other positions, I have been fortunate to be a research assistant at the CEP's Growth Programme and a guest teacher at the LSE.

 Latest news – since November 15th 2022: